The Associated Students Organization (ASO) moved into their new office on the first floor of the Library/ Learning Crossroads on Monday, Feb. 10.

 “The ASO had support from the facilities and full support from college council,” ASO Advisor and Director of Assessment Curtis Smith said.
 “We are excited and highly encourage students to come by and check it out.”

 The ASO office is in the process of promoting the new space with flyers, marquee announcements and posters.
+Looking for a new office space for your business in North Dakota?
+Why not consider this Grand Forks office space?

 The grand opening for the new ASO office will be held during Club Rush, which starts Monday, Feb.
 24.